Shihan150/iloscar/README.md

 ```
 The ***dat folder*** contains the data that can be used to replicate the experiments in our GPC paper.

-The ***iLOSCAR folder*** contains the main function of our model, which will be introduced [later in this tutorial](https://github.com/Shihan150/iloscar/blob/main/README.md#Model-structure).
+The ***iLOSCAR folder*** contains the main functions of our model, which will be introduced [later in this tutorial](https://github.com/Shihan150/iloscar/blob/main/README.md#Model-structure).

 The files ***Anaconda_install.md***, ***README.md***, and ***iLOSCAR_tutorial.pdf*** contain comprehensive tutorials on installing the model, setting up and running experiments, and troubleshooting common issues.

-The files ***iloscar_mac.yml*** and ***iloscar_win.yml*** are required to create a virtual environment using Anaconda, which is necessary to run the model.
+The files ***iloscar_mac.yml*** and ***iloscar_win.yml*** are used to create a virtual environment using Anaconda for running the model.

 ## Install

-***To successfully install iLOSCAR, please follow the tutorial provided.
-Note that the 'pip' command installation method is not effective in this case.***
+***To successfully install iLOSCAR, please follow the tutorial provided.***

-To avoid the potential inconvenience caused by the Python package inconsistency, we highly recommend downloading the code directly from <a href="https://github.com/Shihan150/iloscar" target='_blank'>https://github.com/Shihan150/iloscar</a> and setting up an Anaconda virtual environment to run iLOSCAR.
+To avoid the potential Python package inconsistency, we highly recommend downloading the code directly from <a href="https://github.com/Shihan150/iloscar" target='_blank'>https://github.com/Shihan150/iloscar</a> (see below) and setting up an Anaconda virtual environment before running iLOSCAR.

 ![image](https://github.com/Shihan150/iloscar/assets/57557675/76247891-d631-47bf-82b5-abe3bf14ff92)
 <br>